Medically reviewed on February 1, 2018

 Scoliosis is a lifelong condition that usually begins in childhood or adolescence.
 Once rapid bone growth ends after puberty, scoliosis usually does not worsen.
 As the spine undergoes normal weakening in adulthood, curvatures and symptoms can worsen gradually.

 Except for osteoporosis-related scoliosis, most cases of scoliosis cannot be prevented.
 There is no evidence to suggest that improving posture or doing exercises can prevent it.
-Measures to increase bone mass and strengthen bones, including getting enough calcium and vitamin D, and doing regular weight-bearing exercise, may help to prevent cases caused by spinal fractures.
+Measures to increase bone mass and strengthen bones, including getting enough calcium and vitamin D, doing regular weight-bearing exercise, and, taking bone-building medications may help to prevent cases caused by spinal fractures.
 In some cases, early detection may prevent the condition from getting worse.

 You should examine your child's spine regularly, starting in infancy, and talk to a health care professional about any concerns.
 School nurse evaluations and regular pediatric examinations also can identify cases of scoliosis.